January Term Program

 Other Programs in Havana

 The Spanish Studies Abroad Short-Term Programs are a special opportunity for students who can’t get away for a complete semester to take Cuban culture and Spanish language courses.
-January Term Programs include coursework at Universidad de La Habana (UH), along with study visits and cultural activities.
+The January Term Program includes coursework at Universidad de La Habana (ULH), along with study visits and cultural activities.

 - Classes in Spanish designed for international students